Johann Kulik: Workmanship

-Kulik's workmanship is exemplary throughout.
-His scrolls, for example, are most beautiful and the material always handsome.
+To author and violin maker Walter Hamma, Kulik's workforce is exemplary at all times, and that his scrolls are the "most beautiful and an always pretty material.
 The varnish is mostly thick and hard but transparent.
-Superb choice of woods.
+Superb choice of woods."

-Kulik based his models always on the basis of some fine Italian specimen he had handled including Antonio Stradivari, Joseph Guarneri filius Andreae, Pietro Guarneri, and Giovanni Paolo Maggini.
+Kulik based his models always on the basis of some Italian specimen he had handled including Antonio Stradivari, Joseph Guarneri, Filius Andreae, Pietro Guarneri, and Giovanni Paolo Maggini.

 After 1850, he got enthusiastic about a specimen of Andrea Guarneri and henceforth followed his master almost exclusively.

-Some superb examples bear coat of arms, as they were commissioned by nobility.
+Some examples bear coat of arms, as they were commissioned by nobility.